Not all of the light switches in the hall are in obvious places, so here is a brief guide as to their position and function.

 To operate the Sound System, turn on the big red switch on the wall above

-If you need to open the cabinet (for instance to play CDs), use the key in the Information Cupboard in the servery.
+If the cabinet is locked and you need to open its door (for instance to play CDs), use the key in the Information Cupboard in the servery.

 For further information, see the 'How to Operate the Sound System' sheet.